matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ### Deploy L2 counter contract

-1. Create a folder `deploy`, and copy/paste the following code into `deploy/deploy.ts`, replacing `<GOVERNANCE-ADDRESS>` with the address of the Governance contract we just deployed, and `<WALLET-PRIVATE-KEY>` with your private key:
+1. From the `L2-counter/` folder, create a folder `deploy`, and copy/paste the following code into `deploy/deploy.ts`, replacing `<GOVERNANCE-ADDRESS>` with the address of the Governance contract we just deployed, and `<WALLET-PRIVATE-KEY>` with your private key:

 ```typescript
 import { utils, Wallet } from "zksync-web3";